taskiq-python/taskiq/docs/guide/testing-taskiq.md

 @[code python](../examples/testing/main_file.py)

 As you can see, we added an `if` statement.
-If the expression is true, we replace our broker with an imemory broker.
+If the expression is true, we replace our broker with an inmemory broker.
 The main point here is to not have an actual connection during testing.
 It's useful because inmemory broker has the same interface as a real broker, but it doesn't send tasks actually.